HarryQL/120-DS-Interview-Questions/data-analysis.md

 #### 1. (Given a Dataset) Analyze this dataset and tell me what you can learn from it.
   - Typical data cleaning and visualization
+  - The best practices for data cleaning include:

+1 Removing unwanted and duplicate data
+2 Fixing structural errors such as typos, inconsistent capitalization, and more 3 Handling the missing values and data
+4 Filtering outliers to avoid misleading results

 #### 2. What is R2?
 What are some other metrics that could be better than R2 and why?
   - goodness of fit measure. variance explained by the regression / total variance